ucu-cs/template_c_strings/task.md

 ## Usage the library from part 1 (3 points)

 ## Main goal
-In this part, you receive a randomly-assigned library written by your classmates.<br>
+In this part, you receive a randomly assigned library written by your classmates.<br>
 There are two main tasks:
 - **Task 1**: Using the library, implement the following program
 - **Task 2**: Recommend the point for your college's library (from 1 to 10) + write a feedback